-When the winter hunger hits you, you need to hit back
+When the hunger hits you, you need to hit back

-Changes in environment and primitive impulses make our desire to overindulge even stronger – especially when our body wants to prepare for the winter ahead.
-It doesn’t help either when each festive feast becomes yet another excuse to overeat, simply to satisfy our uncontrollable appetite.
-This year, don’t admit defeat.
+Changes in environment and primitive impulses make our desire to overindulge even stronger – especially when our body wants to prepare for the changing seasons.
+It doesn’t help either when each meal becomes yet another excuse to overeat, simply to satisfy our uncontrollable appetite.
+Don’t admit defeat.
 It’s man vs. food and you need to be prepared to put up a fight.
 Arm yourself with these 5 foods that will make you feel fuller for longer.

 Ever finished a meal and still felt hungry?
 WORST FEELING EVER!
 If you don’t want to go raiding the chocolate drawer straight after every meal, start eating more fatty fish such as salmon, tuna, mackerel and sardines.
 Not only do these deliver the Vitamin D that you are lacking in winter due to a lack of sunshine, but they are also rich in omega 3 fatty acids, which make you feel fuller for longer and are said to work with the hormones in your body that tell you to stop eating.

 It’s no secret that at Freeletics, we loooove sweet potato.
 One of the many reasons for this is because it has almost double the filling fibre than it’s doppelganger, the plain potato.
 The best thing is that in winter, the opportunities to enjoy sweet potato are endless – bake them as fries in the oven and enjoy them at the top of your next snowy mountain hike or add them to your colorful spicy curry to strengthen your immune system and warm you up after an outdoor training session.
 Whichever method you choose, you’re sure to be stuffed.